Help Center

 Source Documents are any other reference material that informs your compliance posture — vendor agreements, regulatory guidance, internal memos, training materials, etc. Govantic supports PDF, Word (.docx/.doc), Excel (.xlsx/.xls), and plain text files.

-Each source document has a processing status: Unprocessed (waiting for the compiler), Processing (currently being compiled), Processed (requirements extracted), or Failed (compilation error).
+Each source document has a processing status: Unprocessed (waiting for the compiler), Processing (currently being compiled), Compiled (requirements extracted), or Failed (compilation error).
 If a document fails, you can retry it from the grid.

 Document revisions